 FUNIMFUNDO PRESCHOOL

-The African saying “it takes a village to raise a child” is the story of how and why Food 4 Thought was established.
+The African saying, “It takes a village to raise a child,” captures the heart of how and why Food 4 Thought was established.

-Our vision is to see healthy, happy children and communities thrive, as they are well educated, skilled and economically strengthened.
+Food 4 Thought’s vision is to see healthy, happy children and communities thrive through education, skills development and economic strengthening.

 “It is our adult responsibility to give children futures worth having”